SINGING IN THE RAIN: a happiness workbook by Rachel Kelly, endorsed by Matt Hancock.

 Flick through its pages to discover a treasure trove of things to do: the book is made of sturdy stuff.
 It can take whatever you throw at it or write in it.
 It will be there for you, without judgement.

-At the Royal College of Nursing, London, 17th January 2019, The Secretary of State for Health & Social Care, Matt Hancock, gave an impassioned speech at the launch event for best selling author, Rachel Kelly's new 'Inspirational Workbook' entitled Singing in the Rain.
+The launch of the book took place at the Royal College of Nursing, in 2019, where The Secretary of State for Health & Social Care, Matt Hancock, gave an impassioned speech at the launch event for best selling author, Rachel Kelly's new 'Inspirational Workbook' entitled Singing in the Rain:

 "You have personally contributed so much to the change in attitude across the whole nation that we are seeing right now, when it comes to mental health.